Timothy Shriver: Personal life

-Shriver married Linda S. Potter (born January 13, 1956) on May 31, 1986 at Dahlgren Chapel on the Georgetown University campus.
+Shriver is Catholic.
+He married Linda S. Potter (born January 13, 1956) on May 31, 1986 at Dahlgren Chapel on the Georgetown University campus.
 They reside in Chevy Chase, Maryland and have five children: Sophia Rose "Rosie" Shriver Newbert (born 1987); Timothy "Timbo" Perry Shriver, Jr. (born 1988); Samuel "Sam" Kennedy Shriver (born 1992); Kathleen Frances Shriver (born 1994); Caroline Elizabeth Shriver (born 1997).

-Linda Potter is the great-granddaughter of Archibald D. Russell, a great-great-granddaughter of Percy Rivington Pyne I, and a great-great-great-granddaughter of Dr. James Russell, a former president of the Royal Society of Edinburgh and Moses Taylor, who was one of the greatest railroad, iron, and coal company financiers and was president of National City Bank for 27 years.
+Potter is the great-granddaughter of Archibald D. Russell; a great-great-granddaughter of Percy Rivington Pyne I; and a great-great-great-granddaughter of Dr. James Russell, a former president of the Royal Society of Edinburgh; and a great-great-great-granddaughter of Moses Taylor, one of the most successful American railroad, iron, and coal company financiers and who was president of National City Bank for 27 years.
 She is also a direct descendant of the merchant Russell Sturgis (1750-1826), Elizabeth (née Perkins) Sturgis (a sister of merchant Thomas Handasyd Perkins), Walter Rutherfurd (1723–1804) and Catherine Alexander (1727–1801), daughter of James Alexander and Mary Spratt Provoost.
-Her sister Isabel Tweedy Potter is married to Richard S. Aldrich Jr, a grandson of Richard S. Aldrich, who served in Congress from 1923 to 1933, a great-grandson of Nelson W. Aldrich, who served as a Senator from Rhode Island and a great-nephew of Abby Aldrich, who became the wife of financier and philanthropist John D. Rockefeller Jr.